 What about safety insurance?

-Maybe it’s time to get safety insurance in the form of a residency Visa in Panama so you know you have a safe place where you can move to “just in case” things get so bad where you are living now that you don’t feel safe living there anymore.
+Maybe it’s time to get safety insurance in the form of a residency Visa in Panama so you know you have a safe place to move to “just in case” things get so bad where you are living now that you don’t feel safe living there anymore.
 Panama offers many affordable residency Visa options.

-Even if you don’t move to Panama any time soon, just knowing you have a residency Visa that allows you to live in Panama indefinitely will give you peace of mind.
+Even if you don’t move to Panama soon, knowing you have a residency Visa to live in Panama indefinitely will give you peace of mind.

-When you get a residency Visa in Panama, you are not even required to live in Panama.
-Once you get a Visa, you just need to come back every two years for a few days to maintain your residency Visa.
+When you get a residency visa in Panama, you are not required to live there.
+Once you get a Visa, you must return every two years for a few days to maintain your residency Visa.

 Tourists in Panama can only stay for 30-180 days, depending on which country they are from.
-That’s why it’s important to actually apply for a residency Visa because you may need to, or want to, stay longer than 30 or 180 days.
+That’s why it’s important to actually apply for a residency visa: You may need to, or want to, stay longer than 30 or 180 days.

-While you’re in Panama, it might be a good idea to open a Panama bank account too.
+While you’re in Panama, opening a Panama bank account might be a good idea, too.
 You’ll need to deposit $1000 initially to open the account.
-Then you can wire additional funds later.
-Ideally, you’ll keep enough money in a Panama bank account so that you can live comfortably for a year or two “just in case” it temporarily becomes impossible to wire money out of your country later.
+Then, you can wire additional funds later.
+Ideally, you’ll keep enough money in a Panama bank account to live comfortably for a year or two “just in case” it temporarily becomes impossible to wire money out of your country later.
+You can even have Social Security direct deposited into your Panama bank account.

-To make you feel even more comfortable, as part of your “safety insurance” (Visa & bank account), it would be a good idea to get familiar with different areas in Panama.
-You should learn about the different microclimates, various price ranges, and which areas have the medical facilities you’ll need so that you know exactly where you can move to if the need arises.
+To make you feel even more comfortable, as part of your “safety insurance” (Visa & bank account), getting familiar with different areas in Panama would be a good idea.
+You should learn about the different microclimates, various price ranges, and which areas have the medical facilities you’ll need so you know exactly where you can move to if the need arises.

 WE CAN HELP!

-You never know what the future holds and that’s why you get insurance, like safety insurance.
+You never know what the future holds, so you get insurance, like safety insurance.
 At the very least, get legal residency in a different country that you can flee to if things start heading in the wrong direction where you are now.
-During the pandemic, many countries closed their borders to anyone who was not a citizen or a legal resident.
+During the pandemic, many countries closed their borders to anyone without citizenship or a legal resident.

 Hopefully, you never have a health problem.